Economic history of the Democratic Republic of the Congo

+Before colonisation, the economy in what is now the Democratic Republic of the Congo (DRC) was mainly characterised by cultivation, hunting, fishing, and gathering.

+During the colonial period, when the DRC was occupied by Belgium, products for export and cheap labour were prioritised over food production.

+After gaining independence in 1960, the ensuing political turmoil resulted in severe economic dislocations.
+The DRC's enormous wealth in various minerals aided in the relief of the economy.

+Today, poor infrastructure and corruption in the government results in stunted economic growth.
+Currency depreciation is also an issue.

 Early economic activity

 In the precolonial era, economic activity in most communities in what is now the Democratic Republic of the Congo was largely subsistence in nature, characterized by a varying combination of shifting cultivation, hunting, fishing, and gathering.
 The agricultural technology of most groups was comparatively simple.
 Livestock was limited to chickens and the occasional goat or sheep.
 In most communities — particularly those in and on the fringes of the forest — the men valued hunting far above agriculture and devoted to it not only time but much ritual activity.
 This pattern was consistent with the division of labour: at best, men played a small part in cultivating, usually cutting and burning forests or bushes before planting.
 The high social status of hunting persisted even where the declining availability of games made it economically less critical..

 Along the Congo River and its many tributaries, thriving river economies developed.
 The men of some groups devoted themselves wholly to fishing and the women to pottery, and they exchanged these items for food and other goods produced by their neighbors.
 These fishermen were also active traders along the navigable waters.

 Other groups devoted themselves entirely to hunting and gathering.
 Occasionally these groups lived in villages with settled agricultural communities.
 More often, they lived in physically separated hamlets but in symbiosis with specific farming communities, exchanging the products of the hunt for bananas and other crops.

 Various groups in the precolonial Democratic Republic of the Congo also played a substantial role in trading such commodities as ivory, rubber, copper, and enslaved people.
 Demand for these goods sustained the caravan trade of Arab and Arab-African traders throughout Central Africa's interior, now the Democratic Republic of the Congo.
 Although never great traders themselves, the Lunda profited handsomely from controlling and supervising the caravan trade of others.
 And both the Kazembe Kingdom and, later, the Luba Empire prospered due to their control of the ivory trade..